StateSmith/StateSmith/docs/integrations/arduino/index.md

 ```

 Now run a build in Arduino IDE and verify that you see StateSmith and plantuml successfully run in the verbose logging output.

+> TIP: `prebuild.sh` is re-run every time you build whether you've made any changes or not.
+You might consider using
+> a make Makefile to only run statesmith when necessary.
+Instructions for doing so are beyond the scope of this document.